 Ultima Thule: Northwest Passage & West Greenland

 Spending time exploring Canada’s historic Northwest Passage and West Greenland, we like this voyage’s balance and variety as much as exploring little visited spots such as Thule, one of the northernmost towns in the world, and Smith Sound.
-Big ice, rich history, exotic wildlife, epic scenery & the Northern Lights - this trip has it all.
+Big ice, rich history, exotic wildlife, epic scenery and the Northern Lights - this trip has it all.

-20 Days
+17 Days

-Ultima Thule: Northwest Passage & West Greenland - 20 Days - $14,845
+Ultima Thule: Northwest Passage & West Greenland - 17 Days - $23,790

 Trip Summary and Itinerary Map

-• 12 full days ‘off ship’ exploring - Baffin Island (3), Lancaster Sound (3), Smith Sound (1), Northwest Greenland (2) and West Greenland (3)
+• 13 full-days ‘off ship’ exploring - Beechey Island (1), Devon Island (3), Ellesmere Island (1), Smith Sound (2), Northwest Greenland (1) and West Greenland (5)

-• Travelling aboard a brand new top-class ship
+• Travelling aboard a modern, state-of-the-art ship

 • Complimentary parka jacket

-Start from Toronto and end at Toronto
+Start from Calgary and end at Reykjavik

 Landmarks potentially visited on Ultima Thule: Northwest Passage & West Greenland